David-OConnor/esp-hosted/esp_hosted_protocol.md

 - **0** Data len encoded as varint.
 (No payload data is required for this message's RPC ID)

-## On the message-specific payload
+## Message-specific payload
 Message-specific payloads are encoded in the same way as the RPC packet itself: Using a tag for each field with field number and wire type.
 This is a varint.
-Each field's contents is also a varint.
+Each field's contents is also a varint if numerical.
+See the protobuf spec on how to serialize sub-structs, and `bytes`.
+Note that String types, as defined by protobuf, are not used by ESP-Hosted-MCU; Strings are encoded as `bytes`.